Every day successful employees quit their comfy 9-to-5 jobs to become Digital Nomads and start an online business.

 Content Creation comes in many forms: blog, video, Insta story, curated post …

 You can position yourself as a content curator.
-In the world where there is no shortage of information, a person that curates high-quality relevant and timely information for their niche audience can be in high demand.
+In a world where there is no shortage of information, a person that curates high-quality relevant, and timely information for their niche audience can be in high demand.

 If you love creating or curating great content, you can look into any of these models: